cjripple/DH110-SEM1F/portfolio/README.md

 ## Conclusion and Reflection

 This project taught me a lot, and it was so much fun to take a dive into UX Research.
+The conclusion is somewhat lengthy, so thank you for your patience.
 Here are some of my findings:

 ### Takeaways